 Markoprint provides inks that have a drying time of less than one second.
 In addition, these inks provide pin-sharp print images suitable for track & trace and other verification methods.
 Certain inks are also available as bulk ink supplies, allowing for the changeover without stopping the coding line.

 Egg packers deal with a variety of carton materials including pulp, plastic and Styrofoam.
-In particular, Markoprint inks provide an attractive alternative to
+With Markoprint, the various inks provide an attractive alternative to mechanical coders and low-resolution inkjet systems.

 PVC and other building materials require certain codes, and Markoprint inks are up for the challenge.
 The coders and inks are compatible with PVC extrusion lines.
 Solvent ink colors are available in black, red, blue, yellow, white and light blue.